 - The event will start with a team challenge where teams of four are presented 10 engaging problems in the areas of geometry and algebra.

 - Part two will be a multiple choice format individual competition.

-- Part four, the team tournament, will be a college bowl inspired single elimination face-off.
+- Part three, the team tournament, will be a college bowl inspired single elimination face-off.